 In October 2003, in a limited number of privately negotiated transactions, certain holders of our outstanding 3.5% convertible subordinated notes due October 2007 exchanged and cancelled approximately \$87.9 million in aggregate principal amount of the 3.5% notes, for the issuance of approximately \$59.3 million in aggregate principal amount of newly issued 3% convertible subordinated notes due June 2010.
-In connection with this exchange, we recorded a gain of approximately \$26.9 million for the early extinguishment of debt.
+In accordance with APB No. 14, "Accounting for Covertible Debt and Debt Issued with Stock Purchase Warrants," and EITF No. 96-19, "Debtor's Accounting for a Modification or Exchange of Debt Instruments," we recorded a gain on debt extinguishment of approximately \$7.7 million and we recorded an increase to capital in excess of par value of approximately \$19.2 million in connection with these transactions.